yervandsargsyan/SRFA/README.md

 ## Method

-Given a linear regression problem, the objective is to minimize the following expression (insert as image `formula1.png`):
+Given a linear regression problem, the objective is to minimize the following expression

 ![Formula1](formula1.png)